25% Pakistanis Unaware Of Their Diabetic Condition: Experts

 APP

-The World Diabetes Day 2023 awareness day aims to educate individuals about their type 2 diabetes risk, promote early diagnosis and management, and delay or prevent the condition.
+World Diabetes Day 2023 aims to educate the public on type 2 diabetes risk, early diagnosis, effective management, and strategies to delay or prevent the disease.

 Comments are closed.